Tenderly/tenderly-cli/README.md

 The `push` command is used to add your contracts to the [Tenderly Dashboard](https://dashboard.tenderly.co).

-Note that the `push` command is used **only** for adding contracts that are deploy to a public network.
+Note that the `push` command is used **only** for adding contracts that are deployed to a public network.
 For local networks see the [export command](#export).

 ```